Arthur W. Vanaman: Capture and imprisonment

 On June 27, 1944, Vanaman went on a routine bombing mission as an observer.
 His B-17 was hit by flak and caught fire, causing the pilot to order the crew to bail out.
 Vanaman and four other airmen jumped, landing in the French countryside between Contay and Puisieux on the Somme.
 The rest of the crew stayed in the plane and returned safely to England once the fire went out.
 The four airmen were able to evade capture, but Vanaman, who had been injured in the jump, was immediately captured by the Germans.
-He became the highest-ranked American POW of the Second World War.
+He became one of the highest-ranked American POWs of the Second World War.

 Vanaman was imprisoned at Stalag Luft III.
 In 1945, Nazi officials separated Vanaman and Colonel Delmar T. Spivey from the other prisoners and brought them to Berlin in an attempt to conduct clandestine peace negotiations.

 Later career

 Vanaman remained with the Air Force until retiring in 1954 with the rank of Major General.

 During his career, Vanaman was awarded the Distinguished Service Medal, the Bronze Star, and the Belgian Croix de Guerre with Palms.

 He died on September 14, 1987.